 - all fishermen must have valid permits to fish for tuna

 - gear restrictions

 - a total fishing stop for tuna in the Gulf of Mexico (which is a valuable spawning ground for bluefin tuna)

 These long-term sustainability efforts are slowly resulting in stock recovery and improvements, which is a very good sign for the future of the western Atlantic bluefin tuna.

-The popular fishing show Wicked Tuna accurately depicts how sustainable rod&reel-based tuna fishing works.
+The popular fishing show Wicked Tuna accurately depicts how sustainable rod and reel-based tuna fishing works.
 Find the latest season of Wicked Tuna on Amazon here.

-In the EU, the up-to-date most successful bluefin tuna stock recovery has taken place over the last decade.
+In the EU, the hitherto most successful bluefin tuna stock recovery has taken place over the last decade.